coady/graphique/README.md

 [GraphQL](https://graphql.org) service for [arrow](https://arrow.apache.org) tables and [parquet](https://parquet.apache.org) data sets.
 The schema for a query API is derived automatically.

+## Roadmap
+When this project started, there was no out-of-core execution engine with performance comparable to [PyArrow](https://arrow.apache.org/docs/python/index.html).
+So it effectively includes one, based on datasets and [Acero](https://arrow.apache.org/docs/python/api/acero.html).

+Since then the ecosystem has grown considerably: [DuckDB](https://duckdb.org), [DataFusion](https://datafusion.apache.org), and [Ibis](https://ibis-project.org).
+The next major version plans to reuse `ibis`, because it provides a common expression API for multiple backends.
+Graphique can similarly offer a default but configurable backend.

 ## Usage
 ```console
 % env PARQUET_PATH=... uvicorn graphique.service:app